 Inspectors have a number of powerful enforcement tools, granted through the Ordinance with which to achieve their mandated goals.
 These tools range from administrative civil penalties of up to $2,500 a day to the various enforcement and abatement options available under the Public Nuisance Abatement Ordinance.
 Other remedies may include civil lawsuits and criminal citations.
 The Ordinance further provides that solid waste and recycling facilities are subject to an annual permit of $1,000.

 City Ordinances pertaining to sign enforcement are designed to better the appearance of signs located throughout the entire City; as well as make sure signs are placed in a manner consistent with the safety of our citizens.

-If you have a sign that has been removed, contact Community Revitalization to determine if the City has removed your sign.
+If you have a sign that has been removed, contact Code Enforcement to determine if the City has removed your sign.
 If it was removed by the City, staff can assist you in determining where to go to pick up any signs in storage and what, if any, fees have been assessed.

 In an effort to be responsive to the citizens and to our responsibility under law, the City enforces campaign sign regulations during election season and on a continuing basis throughout the year.
 For added information Download Political Sign Brochure.

 Posting Against Illegal Dumping On Privately Owned Lots

 Vacant lots are, unfortunately, places where people will illegally dump garbage, carpets, tires, and other debris.
 The property owner is responsible for keeping their lot clean.
 However, there are things that can be done to help prevent dumping from occurring on a private lot in the first place:

 - Post signs that warn against illegal dumping